nikhilanathani/Classroom-Bot/Results.md

  - Given the limited number of test subjects, the results are not very conclusive.
 A large number of subjects would need to be surveyed in order to identify the viability of the bot.

  - There is a high chance that the reported responses from participants may not have been timed accurately during which the experiment was conducted.

+  - The experience of the developers who worked on the lab hasn't been accounted which can make a big difference in the results.
+As it would be much easier for an experienced software developer compared to someone who doesn't have any professional experience.

+ - As the experiment was performed virtually, incase of in person experiments, we may see some variation in the results.

 ---